Anime: Lupin III: Travels of Marco Polo Ė Another Page

 - Continuity Snarl: Really, should be taken lightly given the complexity of the Lupin universe, but there are two notable instances:

-- Part of the mystery revolves around the question of Kublai Khan being the same person as Minamote no Yoshitsune.
+- Part of the mystery revolves around the question of Kublai Khan being the same person as Minamoto no Yoshitsune.
 This special claims he isn't, which directly contradicts the second series episode "Khan Job" which claims he is.

 - During one scene, Goemon claims he's never pondered marriage before.
 Guess heís already forgotten about almost marrying Murasaki in The Fuma Conspiracy.
 That's harsh, Goe-Goe.